Top Joint Health Supplements Backed by Science (Glucosamine, Omega‑3, Curcumin)

 3. Collagen (Types I & II): Structural & Connective Support

-What it is: The most abundant protein in connective tissues; Type II is most relevant to cartilage.
+The most abundant protein in connective tissues; Type II is most relevant to cartilage.
+Collagen peptides may stimulate cartilage synthesis and improve joint mobility.⁵

 • Clinical research shows improvements in mobility and reduced joint pain with collagen supplementation. ⁶